 Introduction to the Mayflies (Ephemeroptera) of Gunnison County, Colorado

-Updated 18 Nov 2018The Baetis or small minnow mayflies to the right were caught and released from the Gunnison River.
-Common and abundant in Gunnison county and the entire US, this genus of mayflies are essential to the food web of many rivers.
+Updated 17 May 2020The Baetis or small minnow mayflies to the right are some of the most common mayflies in the Gunnison basin.
+They were caught and released from the Gunnison River.
+Common and abundant in Gunnison county and the entire US, this genus and many others are essential to the aquatic food web.
 As with many other mayflies in our area, Baetis lives crawling around the rocks of the streambed, grazing on the diatoms and algae that grow on the surface of the rocks.

 This mayfly species also "drifts", or releases from the bottom to swim in the current.
 Of course foraging fish love this behavior, so Baetis and many other mayflies that drift are eagerly sought out as food by the variety of introduced and native fishes in our watersheds.

 NotesThe scientific name is from the Greek Eøémepos which is the basis for the english word "Ephemeral".
 It means "enduring but a day" or short lived.
 Then add the suffix -optera which means winged or "has wings".
 Adult mayflies may only live for a few hours let alone a whole day!

 Translations of terms used by Fishermen and ScientistsSubimago = Dun